 These green or yellow LEDs show the current SYNC I/O sample rate.
 Pull Up and Pull Down are available for all sample rate settings, indicated by the corresponding LED.
-The table below shows the actual sample rates when pulled up or down by NTSC standard 0.1%.
+Table 4 (above) shows the actual sample rates when pulled up or down.